DoHKapJleoHe/Flow9/README.md

 Complication: make this function of complexity O(n log(n)), not O(n2).
 Use functions: foldi, makeTree, setTree, lookupTree.

 5 LAB:
-1)Write a PEG-parser for a grammar of simple arithmetic expressions (with integer constants, operation +, *, and parentheses () ), which generates AST-tree.
+Write a PEG-parser for a grammar of simple arithmetic expressions (with integer constants, operation +, *, and parentheses () ), which generates AST-tree.
 Use library lingo.

-2)Convert an AST-tree of arithmetic expressions back into a string.
+Convert an AST-tree of arithmetic expressions back into a string.
 Implement a calculator, which computes the value of an arithmetic expression.